the main Central Park Church of Christ page.

 4

 Many translations open four with 'wept'.
-That isn't the term in the Greek, which is “eklaion poly” (wailed loudly), the expression is one of extreme, almost theatrical, mourning, such as the paid mourners at funerals as seen at the Raising of Lazarus and others.
+That isn't the term in the Greek, which is "eklaion poly" (wailed loudly), the expression is one of extreme, almost theatrical, mourning, such as the paid mourners at funerals as seen at the Raising of Lazarus, John 11, and the entire village in Mark 5 where the young girl had died.

 5